nightsh/ckanext-datajson/cherry-picking-from-another-forks.md

 ## Needed analysis

 - [ ] Do we need the build_datajson.py file?
-- [ ] Do need to validate as required for bureau and progman codes since we have schemas for federal and non-federal resources?
+- [ ] Do we need to validate as required for bureau and progman codes since we have schemas for federal and non-federal resources?
 - [ ] OpenGov fork seems is in use and it's little different.
 We need to talk and merge.
   - [ ] OpenGov fork uses _make_edi_ and _make_pdl_ function.
 Do we need them?